lucascaro/ts-node-starter/README.md

 # Typescript Node Starter

-A simple node.js project starter for typescript.
+A simple node.js project starter for typescript using babel, jest and ts-jest.

 ## Usage